mullue/lab/README.md

 git clone https://github.com/aws-samples/amazon-forecast-samples.git
 ```
 - Move to the notebook folder and follow the instruction of 1, 2, 3 ipynb.
+- * Change the region 'us-west-2' to the region that you are working on

 ### 3. Time-series forecasting with DeepAR
 - Follow the instoruction of **deepar_electricity example** in introduction_to_amazon_algorithms folder.